HealthDecisionAnalyst/PrEP-rabies/README.md

 ggplot2/ ggthemes/ dplyr/ plotly
 ## Using this model
 step1) clone this repository to your computer and then run the "Results Generatiobn.R" file.

+The easiest way to reproduce the results of our paper is to clone this repository to your computer and then run the "Results Generation.R" file.

+A major aim of these models is that they be used to simulate One Health AMR interventions in agriculture in other real-life contexts.
+In order to do this, researchers and policymakers can alter the inputs to reflect the context of interest.
+Because it may be difficult to determine all of the necessary parameters for the context of interest, we recommend the following:

+1) choose the income category scenario that is most appropriate (low-income (LIC), middle income (MIC), or high income(HIC));
+2) in the input file for the general version of the model, 'inputs - general model.csv', edit the parameters in the column of the chosen income category where they are known, and leave the remaining parameters unchanged;
+3) go to the general version of the model and select the relevant income category by editing the line scenario_income <- "..... ;
+4) run the model and obtain results!

+the more accurately the user is able to parameterise the model to the context of the interest, the more accurate the results.
+An example of how to adapt the model to a country-specific context is included in the file "Example.R".

 ## Data
 all data sources can be found in ...
 ## Inputs